almerino/arcads/README.md

 - Link on the arcads icon ?
 - Design of sign in/sign up seems to be inverted
 - I defaulted the video to muted as modern browsers block the autoplay of videos if videos are not muted
+- I avoided form action as it seems too early and might be a bit immature (only available with next but not with tests unless using react canary)